adugasamuel/Palmoria-Group-HR-Analytics-Case-Study/README.md

 ⚠️**Note:** The dataset used in this public portfolio is a case study dataset created for the capstone exercise and has been handled with appropriate anonymization.
 The analysis and dashboard replicate a real-world HR analytics engagement.

 ---
+## The repository
+This repository consist of;

+- Polmoria xlsx file .
+- PowerPoint summary deck created for executive review.
+- Dashboard screenshots
+---

 ## Project description
 A reputational article raised concerns about gender inequality at Palmoria.
 The CHRO engaged an HR analyst to: